-Hacking is NOT a Crime is a nonprofit organization advocating global policy reform to decriminalize hacking.
+Hacking is NOT a Crime is a nonprofit organization advocating the decriminalization of hacking through policy reform.

 We raise awareness concerning the pejorative use of the terms "hacker" and "hacking" throughout social and political systems.
 Specifically, the stereotypes and narratives influencing public opinion and legislation that create a pretext for censorship, surveillance, and prosecution.